-Danielle Abrams has performed and exhibited work at galleries, festivals, and museums in New York including the Queens Museum, Bronx Museum of Art, The Jewish Museum, Roger Smith Hotel, WOW Performance Café, The Kitchen, Rush Arts Gallery, ABC No Rio, and Dixon Place.
-She has also exhibited work nationally and internationally at Detroit Institute of the Arts, the Queer Arts Festival, Labotanica at Project Row Houses, Annie Sprinkle’s and Beth Stephens' Green Wedding, Art Gallery of Windsor, and The Geborgen Kamers Gallery in the Netherlands.
+Danielle Abrams has performed and exhibited work at galleries, festivals, and museums including the ICA Boston, Detroit Institute of the Arts, Bronx Museum of the Arts, The Jewish Museum, NY, Queens Museum, Santa Barbara Contemporary Arts Forum, the Queer Arts Festival, Labotanica at Project Row Houses, Grand Central Art Center, Roger Smith Hotel, WOW Performance Café, The Kitchen, Rush Arts Gallery, ABC No Rio, Dixon Place, Annie Sprinkle's and Beth Stephens' Green Wedding, Art Gallery of Windsor, and The Geborgen Kamers Gallery in the Netherlands.
+Abrams has received support from The New York Foundation of the Arts, Urban Arts Initiative, and the Franklin Furnace Performance Art Fund.

 Abrams received her MFA from the University of California, Irvine.
 She attended artists' residencies at the Yale School of Painting and at the Skowhegan School of Painting and Sculpture.
 Her work has been awarded by New York Foundation of the Arts, the Franklin Furnace, and Urban Artists' Initiative.